Monitoring a Database Instance

 -

-If the Count selector window appears, select a desired metric.
+If the Metric Select window appears, select a metric to change in the area.

 -